slay419/Slackr/reflection.md

 our night meeting on Friday, we realised the work had been split unevenly as the functions tasked to some of our members, required more work than others.
-We also faced difficulties regarding the interpretation and clarity of the specification provided, thus resorting to piazza to remedy questions.
+We also faced difficulties regarding the interpretation and clarity of the specification provided, thus resorting to Piazza to remedy questions.

-Thankfully, due to our premature due date, we could spend Saturday and Sunday, cleaning up and improving our code based on our peer feedback.
-We also had difficulty syncronising our work and code across the unfamiliar platform of gitlab.
+Thankfully, due to our premature due date, we could spend Saturday and Sunday cleaning up and improving our code based on our peer feedback.
+We also had difficulty synchronising our work and code across the unfamiliar platform of gitlab.
 We avoided this by using the web-interface and avoiding the terminal as necessary.